Netflix/pollyjs/docs/quick-start.md

 ## Setup

-In order write to disk, Polly makes networks requests to a local server which does all the heavy lifting.
+In order to write to disk, Polly makes networks requests to a local server which does all the heavy lifting.
 If you don't want to use the CLI and you have your own express server, see the [Express Integrations](node-server/express-integrations) documentation on integrating with your existing server.